samakins672/magic_esim/payment_gateway.md

 ### 2.1 Prepare configuration
 1. **Gather credentials** – Determine the secret keys, merchant IDs, webhook URLs, or other settings the provider requires.
-2. **Declare settings** – Add new entries under the payment configuration block in `magic_esim/settings.py`, following the existing CoinPayments and HyperPay MPGS variables.
-Always use `config('KEY')` so that secrets remain externalized.【F:magic_esim/settings.py†L239-L274】
+2. **Declare settings** – Add new entries under the payment configuration block in `magic_esim/settings.py`, following the existing CoinPayments and Mastercard Hosted Checkout variables.
+Always use `config('KEY')` so that secrets remain externalized.【F:magic_esim/settings.py†L241-L269】
 3. **Update deployment secrets** – Ensure the `.env` files used for local development, staging, and production expose the new keys.
 Document required values for DevOps.

 ### 2.2 Implement gateway helper